We’re happy to welcome welcome member and visitor families back to the museum.

 The following cleaning protocols have been put into place since reopening.

 • Regular cleaning between sessions, as well as before and after museum business hours.

-• Individually packaged activity materials for each family.
+• Individually packaged activity materials.

 • Styluses are provided in each caddy for use of electronic touch screens and interactive buttons.

 At the museum, cleanliness is a priority.
 Staff rotates in clean toys and materials daily, and both staff and volunteers tidy up activities and wipe down common spaces and toys several times a day.
 Additionally, a professional cleaning crew comes out daily when we are closed for more thorough cleanings – including sanitizing bathrooms and drinking fountains.